 B. For Basic mixes, if the variation from the JMF for one test is 8 percent passing the No. 4 (4.75 mm) sieve or 0.3 percent asphalt binder content, investigate and correct the problem, then resample and test.
 Maintain the moving average of three tests within 4 percent passing the No. 4 (4.75 mm) sieve and 0.2 percent asphalt binder content.
 In addition to the Quality Control Report, maintain control charts according to 441.10 for asphalt binder content and the No. 4 (4.75 mm) sieve.
 If the Range difference in any three consecutive tests is greater than 0.6 percent for asphalt binder content or 10.0 percent passing the No. 4 (4.75 mm) sieve, notify the Monitoring Team.
 If Range deviations as specified continue, cease production.

-C. Report each day’s testing on a Quality Control Report, according to 446.04. all testing performed by the Contractor’s technician on the Quality Control Report.
+C. Report each day’s testing on a Quality Control Report, according to 446.04.
+Report all testing performed by the Contractor’s technician on the Quality Control Report.
 After startup adjustments, report any plant operation changes on the Quality Control Report.
 Ensure that each Quality Control Report contains technician comments as to production quality, input materials received, and condition and includes any other quality control activities required in the QCP.
-The Contractor’s technician sign each Quality Control Report.
+The Contractor’s technician must sign each Quality Control Report.
 Attach each day’s computerized plant printouts to that day’s report.
-The technician note on the accompanying printout in which tonnage the quality control sample was taken with accompanying test results for asphalt binder content and percent passing the No. 4 (4.75 mm) sieve.
+The technician must note on the accompanying printout in which tonnage the quality control sample was taken with accompanying test results for asphalt binder content and percent passing the No. 4 (4.75 mm) sieve.
 Keep a copy of all Quality Control Reports for a project in the Contractor’s plant laboratory.

 The District will monitor according to 441.06, except notification for ceasing production does not have to be in writing.
 Additional samples may be obtained for Department test at any time.